openwallet-foundation/credo-ts/TROUBLESHOOTING.md

 # Troubleshooting

-This document contains the most common errors that arise when first installing libindy and Aries Framework JavaScript.
+This document contains the most common errors that arise when first installing libindy and Credo.
 If you encounter a problem that is not listed here and manage to fix it, please open a PR describing the steps taken to resolve the issue.

 - [macOS](#macos)
   - [Unable to find `libindy.dylib`](#unable-to-find-libindydylib)